Storm Eowyn leaves 100,000 households without power as 100mph gust recorded

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-More than 100,000 households have been left without power and people have been urged to stay indoors amid a red weather warning as Scotland is hit by hurricane force winds.
+More than 100,000 households have been left without power after people were urged to stay indoors amid a red weather warning as Scotland was hit by hurricane force winds.

 First Minister John Swinney has urged people to continue to heed warnings during the “exceptional weather event”, saying a “high level of vigilance” is still required.